jmoonware/jaws/README.md

 # jaws
 Realistic Halloween skeleton jaw automation from audio/video

+See the pdf in the 'doc' folder for an overview and other details.

 This project translates a video of someone speaking words into a real-time signal which can drive a servo motor based on the detected jaw position (hence the name of the project, 'jaws')

 Here are some step-by-step instructions on how to use: